google/starthinker/tutorials/cheat_sheet.md

 ```

 ### Get Recipe JSON And Run It Locally

+Must be logged into one of the worker machines.

 CAUTION: This has user credentials in it.
 CAUTION: UI Machine is set to use low memory buffers, recipes will take a long time to run locally.